CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 name of this queue can be set with the "rabbitmq-outbox" setting in the config file.
 The default value is "outbox".

-The outbox queue is the only queue from which messages are being read by MailerQ.
+The outbox queue is the only queue from which messages are read.
 All other queues are only used to publishing messages to.
 If you want to inject messages directly into RabbitMQ, you should publish your message to the outbox queue so that MailerQ automatically picks them up